thomasabishop/systems-obscure/src/posts/recent-courses.md

 date: 2023-05-03
 ---

-In my current role Fridays are dedicated to self-directed professional development.
-We are also offered three-day in depth training courses in house.
 Below are the recent courses I have completed.

 | Course                                                                                                                                        | Provider              | Date completed |
 | --------------------------------------------------------------------------------------------------------------------------------------------- | --------------------- | -------------- |